kartoza/tomorrownow_gap_platform/docs/src/developer/api/guide/measurment.md

 **GET API:**

 Click on the GET API it will show the attribute to enter to get the data.
 Click on the 1️⃣ `Try it out` button, to fill the detailed in the 2️⃣ available fields.
-After filling the details click on the 3️⃣ `Exicute` button, to run the API.
+After filling the details click on the 3️⃣ `Execute` button, to run the API.

 ![GET API](./img/api-guide-5.png)
 ![GET API](./img/api-guide-6.png)